 - 2 tablespoons olive oil

-- 3/4 teaspoon oregano
+- ½ - ¾ teaspoon dried oregano

 - 1 teaspoon dried basil

-- 1/4 -1/2 teaspoon red pepper flakes (depending on heat preference)
+- ¼ - ½ teaspoon red pepper flakes (depending on heat preference)

-- 3 cloves garlic (grated or minced)
+- 3 cloves garlic, pressed

-- 2 teaspoons granulated sugar
+- 2 teaspoons sugar

-- 1 teaspoon salt
+- 1 teaspoon kosher salt

-- Add the tomatoes from step #1, along with the sugar and salt.
-Turn the heat down to low-medium and allow the sauce to simmer for 30 minutes.
-Taste the sauce and adjust seasonings to preference.
-If you’d like a more concentrated tomato flavor, you can continue to simmer the sauce for an addition 15 minutes.
+- SIMMER: Add the prepared tomatoes along with the sugar and salt.
+Let the sauce reach a simmer, then lower the heat to medium-low and allow the sauce to simmer for 30 minutes.
+Taste and adjust with additional seasonings as desired.
+If you like a more concentrated tomato flavor you can continue to simmer the sauce for up to 15 more minutes.
+Ue the sauce for pizzas immediately or allow to come to room temperature before storing in containers.

-- Use the sauce for pizzas immediately or allow to come to room temperature before storing in containers.
-Sauce can be refrigerated for up to 1 week or frozen for up to 3 months.
+- Sauce can be refrigerated for up to 1 week or frozen for up to 3 months.